 Other, net.
+The gain in 2017 was primarily due to a \$19 million increase in interest and dividend income and a \$12 million increase in gains on transactions, partially offset by a \$24 million increase in losses on early extinguishment of debt, primarily related to the redemption of certain debt at SIRIUS XM.
 The loss in 2016 was primarily due to a \$24 million loss on extinguishment of SIRIUS XM's redemption of its 5.875% Senior Notes due 2020 during the year, partially offset by approximately \$18 million in dividend and interest income, primarily due to dividends on Time Warner shares.
 The gain in 2015 was primarily due to \$17 million in dividend and interest income, primarily due to dividends on Time Warner shares, partially offset by losses on disposals of property, plant and equipment.
-The loss in 2014 was primarily due to stock issuances at Charter (primarily from warrant and stock option exercises) at a price below Liberty's book basis per share, partially offset by \$27 million in dividend and interest income, primarily due to dividends on Time Warner shares.
-The decrease in interest and dividend income in 2015 as compared to 2014 was primarily driven by the exclusion of dividend and interest income on Time Warner Cable shares, which were included in the Broadband Spin-Off, as well as sales of Barnes & Noble, Inc. and Viacom shares during 2015.

 Income taxes.
-Our effective tax rate for the years ended December 31, 2016, 2015 and 2014 were expenses of 35%, 46% and 14%, respectively.
+Our effective tax rate for the years ended December 31, 2017, 2016 and 2015 was a benefit of 129% and expense of 35% and 46%, respectively.
 Our effective tax rate for all three years was impacted for the following reasons:

-- During 2016, our effective tax rate was equal to the federal tax rate of 35% due to the offsetting impact of state income taxes and federal tax credits claimed by SIRIUS XM. - During 2015, our effective tax rate was higher than the federal tax rate of 35% primarily due to the effect of a tax law change in the District of Columbia ("D.C.") during the first quarter of 2015 which reduces the future allocation of SIRIUS XM's taxable income in D.C.
+- During 2017, in connection with the initial analysis of the impact of the Tax Cuts and Jobs Act (the "Tax Act"), as discussed in note 11 of the accompanying consolidated financial statements, the Company recorded a discrete net tax benefit, primarily driven by the corporate tax rate reduction. - During 2016, our effective tax rate was equal to the federal tax rate of 35% due to the offsetting impact of state income taxes and federal tax credits claimed by SIRIUS XM. - During 2015, our effective tax rate was higher than the federal tax rate of 35% primarily due to the effect of a tax law change in the District of Columbia ("D.C.") during the first quarter of 2015 which reduces the future allocation of SIRIUS XM's taxable income in D.C.
 As a result, SIRIUS XM expects it will reduce its future taxes and use less of certain net operating losses in the future.